quixio/quix-docs/docs/platform/tutorials/eventDetection/data-acquisition.md

 	!!! info
 		The code:

-		- Connects to Quix
+		- Connects to Quix.

-		- Opens the CSV file using Pandas
+		- Opens the CSV file using Pandas.

-		- Renames some columns so the Quix SDK teams them as tags
+		- Renames some columns so the Quix SDK teams them as tags.

-		- Then streams each row to the `phone-data` topic
+		- Then streams each row to the `phone-data` topic.

-		- It does this continuously so stop the service when you have completed the tutorial
+		- It does this continuously so stop the service when you have completed the tutorial.

-7. Test the code by clicking `run` near the top right corner of the code window
+7. Test the code by clicking `run` near the top right corner of the code window.

 	With the code running you will see messages in the `Console` tab